zscaler/terraform-provider-zpa/docs/resources/zpa_application_segment_browser_access.md

 - `use_in_dr_mode` - (Boolean) Whether or not the application resource is designated for disaster recovery.
 Supported values: `true`, `false`
 - `is_incomplete_dr_config` - (Boolean) Indicates whether or not the disaster recovery configuration is incomplete.
 Supported values: `true`, `false`
 - `microtenant_id` (Boolean) The unique identifier of the Microtenant for the ZPA tenant.
-If you are within the Default Microtenant, pass microtenantId as `0` when making requests to retrieve data from the Default Microtenant.
-Pass microtenantId as null to retrieve data from all customers associated with the tenant.
+If you are within the Default Microtenant, pass microtenant_id as `0` when making requests to retrieve data from the Default Microtenant.
+Pass microtenant_id as null to retrieve data from all customers associated with the tenant.

 ⚠️ **WARNING:**: The attribute ``microtenant_id`` is optional and requires the microtenant license and feature flag enabled for the respective tenant.
 The provider also supports the microtenant ID configuration via the environment variable `ZPA_MICROTENANT_ID` which is the recommended method.